PratikBarhate/question-classification/README.md

 Classifier for the question classification [dataset](http://cogcomp.org/Data/QA/QC/).

 1. _Results from the empirical tests carried out, are in_ [Results](https://github.com/Pratik-Barhate/question-classification/blob/master/documentation/Results.md)
-2. _More details about the execution/logic is available in_ [Execution Details](https://github.com/Pratik-Barhate/question-classification/blob/master/documentation/Execution_Details.md)
+2. _More details about the execution/logic is available in_ [Execution Details](https://github.com/Pratik-Barhate/question-classification/blob/master/documentation/Execution_Details.md).
+Diagrammatic representation of the data flow can be accessed [here](https://github.com/Pratik-Barhate/question-classification/blob/master/documentation/Data_Flow_diagram.pdf).

 #### Dependencies used